ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 ## SMS segment
 {: #en-destinations-sms-custom-segment}

-SMS segments are character batches (of length 160 characters) of an SMS message, used by carriers to measure the message size.
+SMS segments are character batches (of length 160 characters) of an SMS message, used by carriers to measure the size of the message.

 If a message contains less than 160 characters, then it is considered as one SMS segment.
 If a message contains more than 160 characters then it is considered as 2 segments, first segment has 160 character and the second segment has 40 characters.